stevenschlansker/jackson-blackbird/README.md

 Blackbird has been lightly performance tested using `jmh` on openjdk 11 and 12.
-For reading and writing a moderately complex bean, Blackbird performance seems to be almost exactly on par wtihAfterburner - up to 20% better than vanilla Jackson in some cases.
+For reading and writing a moderately complex bean, Blackbird performance seems to be almost exactly on par with Afterburner - up to 20% better than vanilla Jackson in some cases.
 At that point the method invocation overhead disappears behind the heat generated from the long parser and UTF8 decoder.

 I used [jitwatch](https://github.com/AdoptOpenJDK/jitwatch) with `hsdis` to verify the generated code at a superficial level.
-The generated call sites do seem to be good targets for inlining, although unfortunately [jitwatch currently can't analyze lambdas very well](https://github.com/AdoptOpenJDK/jitwatch/issues/282) so more advanced analysis may have to come later.
+The generated call sites do seem to be good targets for inlining, although unfortunately [jitwatch currently can't analyze lambdas very well](https://github.com/AdoptOpenJDK/jitwatch/issues/282) so more advanced analysis will have to come later.